-This project was conducted in 2010 b Arun Jacob, Soumaya Keynes, Promit S. Anwar, George F. Barton, Philipp Heller, Mahima Khanna, Piotr J. Krupa, James Wan, Jasmine Xiao, Michelle Wenchao Jin, and Xiling Zhou, but is still up-to-date since the crisis is yet not over.
+This project was conducted in 2010 by Arun Jacob, Soumaya Keynes, Promit S. Anwar, George F. Barton, Philipp Heller, Mahima Khanna, Piotr J. Krupa, James Wan, Jasmine Xiao, Michelle Wenchao Jin, and Xiling Zhou, but is still up-to-date since the crisis is yet not over.

 Hopefully MERG will produce a new edition of Cambridge Perspectives on the Financial Crisis in 2012-2013.
 I am definitely looking forward to reading it!